caio-galvao/caio-galvao/README.md

-- 👋 Hi, I’m @caio-galvao
+- 👋 Hi, I’m @caio-galvao.
-- 👀 I’m interested in ...
+- 👀 I’m interested in software engineering, data science and artificial intelligence.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning data structures and algorithms.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on open source projects.
-- 📫 How to reach me ...
+- 📫 How to reach me: caio.galvao@ccc.ufcg.edu.br

 <!---
 caio-galvao/caio-galvao is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.